Black Virginia voters feel betrayed, left in no-win scenario

 “We don’t even know where to take the conversation from here,” community organizer Chelsea Wise said at a meeting of Democrats in Richmond on Thursday.
 “Do we want to address all of them, or are we just sticking with Ralph right now?
 The fact that it’s all of our top leadership shows that we need to take a hard look at the Virginia Democratic Party as well.”

 The governor has been facing calls to resign ever since a photo emerged from his medical school yearbook page in 1984 that showed someone in blackface next to a person wearing a Ku Klux Klan robe.
-Northam later admitted wearing blackface and impersonating Michael Jackson around the same time.
+He initially said he was in the photo, then denied that but said he did wear blackface when he impersonated Michael Jackson around the same time.
 Days later, Fairfax was accused of sexually assaulting a woman in 2004, and Attorney General Mark Herring came forward to admit that he, too, wore blackface in the 1980s.

 Siakam said she thinks Northam should resign, but said the conversation must now turn to the larger impacts of racism on communities of color.